 How can changes be made to our list of program offerings?

 To add new programs since last certification, complete and submit New Program Approval form.
 For changes to an existing program (i.e. program name, number of credit/clock hrs), or discontinuation of a program, complete and submit the Notification of Program Modification form.

 Do I need to complete the surety instrument calculation worksheet?

 Yes, it is necessary for schools that are not applying for a surety waiver to complete the form to verify the surety instrument amount.
 A surety is required each year that is adequate to provide refunds to students for the unearned non-Title IV portion of tuition and fee for any enrollment period.

 What name should be listed as the oblige on the surety bond or beneficiary on the Letter of Credit (LOC)?

 State Council of Higher Education for Virginia (SCHEV)

 How do I determine my certification fee amount?

 The annual recertification fee amount is based on the previous year’s tuition/revenue.
-Please see 8 VAC 40-31-260 (POPE Regulations) to see the recertification fee structure.
+Please see 8 VAC 40-31-260 (PPE Regulations) to see the recertification fee structure.